wp-plugins/relevanssi/readme.txt

 * Marcus Dalgren for UTF-8 fixing.

 == Changelog ==

+= 1.9 =
+* Excerpts are now better and will contain more search terms and not just the first hit.
+* Fixed an error relating to shortcodes in excerpts.
+* If comments are indexed, custom excerpts will show text from comments as well as post content.
+* Custom post type posts are now indexed as they are edited.
+That didn't work before.
+* Cleaned out more error notices.

 = 1.8.1 =
 * Sometimes empty ghost entries would appear in search results.
 No more.